 - Dangers of working with heavy equipment underground

-On Earth, we take a lot of safety measures.
+On Earth, we take many safety measures.
 Also, we have the best hospitals nearby.

 Alternatives to digging manmade tunnels on Mars

 We don’t have the tech to drill into Mars’ surface today using a TBM.
-We do, but it’s not practical in any way to get all our equipment there.
-And, then make everything operate.
+We do, but it’s not practical in any way to make it happen.

 But, we don’t need to abandon the idea of living underground on Mars.
 Other options exist, such as:

 - Digging into lava tubes to use as shelter.
 Lava flows create these amazing empty tunnels.